Answered! Jump to accepted answer.

 Is "avoir à" a possible alternative to "devoir"

 Is avoir à a possible alternative to devoir?

-This relates to:Devoir vs avoir besoin de to express "to need to" -
+This question relates to:French lesson "Devoir vs avoir besoin de to express "to need to""

 I have heard "avaoir à" used in some specific context loke:

 Tu n'as qu'à ranger ta chambre. -- You only have to clean up your room.